 Thus, the interaction between the stressors differed between the two microbial inocula treatments.
 This can be explained because the natural microbial community was more diverse and differently structured, and as such could provide a broader pool of microbiota.
 Originally, we expected this broader pool of bacteria to be beneficial for Daphnia fitness.
-A broader pool of bacteria is beneficial if (i) a general uptake of more strains includes strains that have a positive effect on defense mechanisms linked with survival, or (ii) if Daphnia recruits particular microbial strains to protect the host against the stressor.
-Nevertheless, in the obtained results, we found that when Daphnia were inoculated with a less diverse lab microbial inoculum, the antagonistic effect between the stressors appeared.
-In that combination the relative abundance of one particular class, the Microbacteriaceae, was significantly higher.
+A broader pool of bacteria is beneficial if (i) a general uptake of more strains includes strains that have a positive effect on defense mechanisms linked with survival, or (ii) if Daphnia recruits microbial strains to protect the host against the stressor.
+Nevertheless, in the obtained results, we found that when Daphnia were inoculated with a less diverse laboratory microbial inoculum, the antagonistic effect between the stressors appeared.
+In that combination the relative abundance of one class, the Microbacteriaceae, was significantly higher.
 This can potentially be due to reduced competition between multiple bacterial strains if bacterial diversity is lower, such that beneficial strains (e.g., Microbacteriaceae) can thrive better.
 Additionally, these bacterial strains in guts with low bacterial diversity, may interact more strongly with the stressors or boost host tolerance more strongly (as they do not have to compete with many other bacterial strains).
-Interestingly, Microbacteriaceae are bio-degraders capable of producing hydrolytic enzymes, such as chitinase, cellulase and glucanase.
+Interestingly, Microbacteriaceae are bio-degraders capable of producing hydrolytic enzymes, such as chitinase, cellulase and glucanase (Motiei et al., 2020, Shivlata and Satyanarayana, 2015).
 Part of these components are present in cyanobacteria and oomycetes.
 As such the presence of this group of bacteria could have increased the availability of essential nutrients and substrates for the Daphnia individuals, which may in turn could have contributed to the increased Daphnia survival (Motiei et al., 2020).
-The causal role of Microbacteriaceae in increasing Daphnia survival under combined stressor treatments needs, however, further investigation, e.g. through mono-association experiments.
+The causal role of Microbacteriaceae in increasing Daphnia survival under combined stressor treatments needs, however, further investigation, e.g., through mono-association experiments.

 A broader pool of microbiota can reduce host survival, if next to beneficial and neutral microbial strains, also obligate and opportunistic strains are taken up.
 Aquatic environments contain, next to a plethora of beneficial and neutral microbial strains, obligate and opportunistic pathogens (Schulze et al., 2006), so it could be that with a higher microbial diversity more opportunistic, pathogenic strains were present (Callens et al., 2016).
 We did, however, not find a direct correlation between gut microbial diversity and the observed Daphnia performance traits, which suggests that the diversity of the gut community did not predominantly determine tolerance in Daphnia.
 Whatever the exact underlying mechanism, the finding that the interaction type between two stressors can be mediated by the gut microbiome adds a new perspective to multi-stressor research.
 There is increasing concern and research on combined stressor effects and particularly on how stressors interact as this may crucially determine their impact on natural populations (Côté et al., 2016; Orr et al., 2020).
 Our ability to predict the interaction type is, however, still very limited, and improved insights in the determinants of the interaction type are therefore highly needed.
-Our finding that the microbial inoculum can change the interaction type between the two biotic stressors tested and that this is linked with the presence of particular strains, even for the same host genotype, suggests that the gut microbiome may be an important determinant to consider in future studies to understand the occurrence of stressor interaction patterns.
+Our finding that the microbial inoculum can change the interaction type between the two biotic stressors tested and that this is linked with the presence of strains, even for the same host genotype, suggests that the gut microbiome may be an important determinant to consider in future studies to understand the occurrence of stressor interaction patterns.

 his effect may be explained through a protective effect of the infection on D. magna